zowe/docs-site/docs/whats-new/zowe-v3-conformance-criteria.md

 The final version of Zowe V3 Conformance Criteria is published here.

-See each section below for a link to a PDF with the specific criteria for the corresponding project.
+See the link in each section for a PDF with the specific criteria for the corresponding project.

 ## Zowe API Mediation Layer